Expressing your emotions and feeling doesn’t make you weak.

 Richard Marshall – Founder, Pall Mall Barbers For Richard Marshall, battling with mental health issues has been an ongoing journey.

-As a dyslexic child, being unable to read and write at school, Richard found himself to be judged negatively for his academic performance.
+As a dyslexic child, being unable to read and write at school, Richard found himself being judged negatively for his academic performance.
 He felt he was not included and recognized, which took a toll on his self-esteem.
 He was eventually kicked out of school at the age of 15– for not fitting in with the expected standards of a student.
 That was the beginning when Richard began to deal with mental health issues.

 But, it wasn’t until he was in his 30s when Richard had begun running Pall Mall Barbers that he HIT ROCK BOTTOM.
 He didn’t have any boundaries set for his mental health nor identified it seriously until then.
-Richard describes it being in hell – inside and out, personally.
+Richard describes it as being in hell – inside and out, personally.
 However, that was the turning point in life, where he started to give himself space, thought, and recognition and overcame the situation with his might.

 Speaking more of his past experiences, Richard explained, “I was segregated for being different.”
 There was so much prejudice, discrimination, and different opinions directed at Richard solely because he doesn’t fit into the predetermined criteria of education, although he is running a positively successful business.
-The program host, Mobeen Azhar, highlighted the importance of giving respect, acknowledgment, and value to people regardless of their privilege, race, or sexual orientation.
+The program host, Mobeen Azhar, highlighted the importance of giving respect, acknowledgement, and value to people regardless of their privilege, race, or sexual orientation.

 During his Career

 Combatting these hurdles in life, Richard grew up believing that it’s important to listen and understand people, particularly men who are so often expected to bottle up their emotions.
-So, during his career as a barber, he provided his clients the space to express and communicate their feelings and issues.
+So, during his career as a barber, he provided his clients with the space to express and communicate their feelings and issues.

 He built strong relationships with clients who opened up to him, sharing secrets they had never revealed to others and problems they dealt with.
 He ensured what happened in a barbershop remained in the barbershop, confidentially.
 Conversing with his clients, he was able to build a strong bond and build a large network of clients.
 It is one of the reasons why Pall Mall Barbers is recognized as more than just a barbershop.
 It’s a therapeutic experience for clients in every way.